 - If you are eligible for TPS in the United States.

 Note: Please note that the final decision rests with USCIS.
 They may deny your request as it is an exemption from an unclear law.
 Contact us to check your options.

 After all the procedure you will be able to adjust your status to that of legal permanent resident.
 The procedure for adjustment of status is done through a request addressed to USCIS.

 If you have questions about any requirement or part of the process, do not hesitate to contact us.
-Our consultation is completely free and our attorneys will directly guide you on your options.
+Our attorneys will directly guide you on your options.